Child’s Pose (Balasana) In Yoga

 Here are a few things to keep in mind when deciding on your own time frame:

-• Consider if you have any physical limitations that may affect how long you spend in Child’s Pose.
+• Consider if you have any physical limitations that may affect how long you spend in the posture.

 • Pay attention to the sensations arising within your body while in this posture.
 Notice what feels good and tolerable versus uncomfortable or painful.